aziule/patron/examples/README.md

 The following example will show off the usage of patron involving all components implemented.
 The processing will be kicked of by sending a request to the HTTP component.
 The flow then will be the following:

+## Service 1

+- Accepts HTTP JSON request from curl
+- Sends HTTP protobuf request to service 2
+- Responds to curl

+## Service 2

-- HTTP -> RabbitMQ publish
+- Accepts HTTP protobuf request from service 1
-- RabbitMQ consumer -> kafka publish
+- Publishes a message to Kafka
+- Responds to service 1

+## Service 3

+- Consumes a message from service 2 via Kafka
-- Kafka consumer -> log to stdout
+- Publishes a message to AMQP

+## Service 4

+- Consumes a message from service 3 via AMQP
-- Publish message to AWS SNS -> Consume it with AWS SQS
+- Publishes a message to AWS SNS linked to an SQS queue

-//TODO: missing stuff
+## Service 5

+- Consumes a message from service 4 via AWS SQS
+- Send a rpc request to gRPC server of service 5 and logs response

+## Service 6

+- Receives a request from service 5
+- Responds to service 5

 Since tracing instrumentation is in place we can observer the flow in jaeger.